 In this new series from CloudAdvisors, we explore culture and strategy from the point of view of small business leaders in Canada.

 Today we sat down with Navita Verma, the founder and CEO of Nuleena Foods, an Ontario-based customizable spice subscription service.
 Nuleena Foods focuses on sustainability, and with 60% sustainable packaging, the company aims to reduce food waste while helping consumers pack more flavour into their meals.
-You can learn more about Nuleena Foods at their website here.
+You can learn more about Nuleena Foods here.

 Founder and CEO of Nuleena Foods, Navita Verma, CAPM, CSM, Introduces her Background and Business Model: